moonshot-nagayama-pj/public-documents/README.md

 ## Research documents

+### IRTF Internet-Drafts

+Documents submitted to the [Internet Research Task Force](https://www.irtf.org/) as Internet-Drafts reside in their own repositories.

-* [Timing Regimes in Quantum Networks](/timing-regimes/): Exploring timing requirements for quantum networks from first principles.
+* [Timing Regimes in Quantum Networks and their Physical Underpinnings](https://github.com/moonshot-nagayama-pj/draft-hajdusek-qirg-timing-physics): Exploring timing requirements for quantum networks from first principles.
+This document evolved from an earlier draft that was previously located in this repository.
+* [A Quantum Network Architecture](https://github.com/moonshot-nagayama-pj/draft-van-meter-qirg-quantum-network-architecture): Describes a quantum network architecture that defines a set of planes providing different views of the network, supporting different responsibilities and modes of operation; a set of device, node and link types; some network topologies, deployment scenarios and their relationship to applications; and key design decisions as a result of corresponding requirements.

 ## Engineering documents